What is E-invoicing?

 Invoice archiving eliminates this headache by empowering your payables team to store the documents needed to run the AP process, pull them up whenever needed, and automatically access the information stored on them.

-An ideal AP tool should be able to:
+An ideal electronic invoicing software should be able to: